 For international students Imperial has a requirement that all students must be over 18 years of age at the commencement of course.
 In relation to this qualification it would be quite unexpected for any student local or international to be under 18 years of age.

-Imperial accepts the results from International Language Test Score (IELTS), PTE Academic English or the Test of English as a Foreign Language (TOEFL) as below:
+Imperial accepts the scores from International English Language Test Score (IELTS), PTE Course Entry or the Test of English as a Foreign Language (TOEFL) as below:

 Note: As per ESOS Act, a Student can pay full fees of the above course before the start of the course, if they wish to do so, but they are not required to pay more than 50 percent up front course fee.
 We can also provide a more flexible payment plan to students to suit their individual circumstances

 The applicant must have sufficient proficiency in English to be able to work successfully in a highly communicative environment.